Jiya1208/Jiya1208/README.md

 # JIYA-PATIDAR
 # Hi 👋 I'm Jiya Patidar
 - I am a 3rd year IT student
+- Passionate about Cloud and Devops
 - My current CGPA is 7.72